ruborg/sevenval-tutorials/web-accelerator/request-reduction.md

 If local storage is not supported, or if it is disabled, then FIT will still aggregate the scripts so that subsequent loads will require just a single request.

 As with Image Inlining, only scripts that are in the FIT cache will be loaded via the Script Manager.
 Scripts with `async` or `defer` attributes *won't* be loaded by the Script Manager.
-Individual scripts can be excluded from the Script Manager in the HTML document using the `ai-use-script-manager="false"`.
+Individual scripts can be excluded from the Script Manager in the HTML document by adding the `ai-use-script-manager="false"` attribute to the appropriate `script` element.

 In our example site, we can see the Script Manager in action.
 After adding `<script-manager />` to the config file, you should be able to see that some new scripts have been inserted into the HTML document, as shown in the dev tools inspector image below: